segasai/rvspecfit/README.md

 ## Other template libraries

 You can substitute PHOENIX by your own library of synthetic spectra.
-The only thing needed there is a wavelength file and a collection of fits files with spectra and stellar parameter information in the headers.
+The only thing needed there is a wavelength FITS file and a collection of FITS files with spectra and stellar parameter information in the headers (i.e. LOGG, TEFF keywords etc).
 You can then use rvs_read_grid to create a database of spectra and then follow the same steps as with PHOENIX